 1. Slow down

 Before the holiday season hits, tell your family how you would like to celebrate.
 You do not need to worry about decorating the house, baking or buying gifts for all your family and friends.
+“Determine what activities are most important to you and then modify them to meet your needs.
+Give yourself permission to do less,” Fitzgerald said.
 These things are temporary and are not important to celebrating the holidays.

 2. Be flexible